boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

 2. Navigate to the folder where the deployment files were downloaded from **Step 1**.

+3. Run the following command to create the namespace for deploying Bold BI.

+    ```sh
+    kubectl apply -f namespace.yaml
+    ```

 3. Configure the pvclaim.yaml file based on your cluster provider.

     * [Azure Kubernetes Service(AKS)](persistent-volumes.md#azure-kubernetes-service)